JetBrains/guide/site/goland/tips/quick-documentation/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./screenshot.png
-leadin: >
+---
 You can get quick information for any symbol right from the editor by means of the _Quick Documentation_ feature.
 It shows you code documentation in a popup as you hover the mouse over code elements or use a corresponding shortcut.

 **How to use:**

 To see documentation about an element in your code, hover the mouse over the element, or click it and press `Ctrl + Q` on Windows/Linux or `F1` on macOS.

 <span class="tag is-rounded">New in 2022.2</span>
----